RoughCut vs. Plotline Pro: Which Wedding Filmmaker Tool Is Right for You?

 If you want full creative control over your story structure — choosing the tone, the focus, swapping individual soundbites, syncing to music, and getting B-roll suggestions — RoughCut is the clear choice.
 If you need basic transcription and a simple story pipeline, Plotline Pro is a solid option.

 The best way to decide?
 Try both.
-RoughCut offers 2 free projects with no credit card required.
+RoughCut offers 1 free project with no credit card required.

-Try RoughCut free — 2 projects, no credit card.
+Try RoughCut free — 1 project, no credit card.
 See the difference for yourself.

 Start Free